 - Mix the marinade ingredients until they form a thin paste.

-- Rub marinade on steaks and let sit in refrigerator at least 4 hours.
+- Rub the marinade on the strip steaks and let sit in refrigerator at least 4 hours.

-- Remove steaks from refrigerator and allow to reach room temperature.
+- Remove steaks from the refrigerator and allow to reach room temperature.

-- Place cast iron skillet on burner and pour grape seed oil to cover bottom.
+- Place a cast-iron skillet on the burner and pour grapeseed oil to cover the bottom.

 - Place steaks into skillet and cook each side for 3 minutes before flipping.

-- Add butter to skillet and cook steak for another 2 minutes on each side.
+- Add butter to the skillet and cook steak for another 2 minutes on each side.

-- Remove steak from skillet, place on plate, and let rest for 5 minutes.
+- Remove steak from skillet, place on a plate, and let rest for 5 minutes.